 Secondly, we had to utilize the advantages that digital communication technology provides organizations in their daily workload.

-“My previous experience in biochemistry helped me to ask the right questions and analyze the answers” – Rene Väli (Master Analyst)
+“My previous experience in biochemistry helped me to ask the right questions and analyze the answers” – Rene Väli (Lead Analyst)

 Our team’s first step was simple – to listen – we hung around the labs, talking to the scientists and employees and observed how they worked.
 One of our analysts had worked in a laboratory environment before, so he quickly gained the trust of the workers.

 Lab workers commented afterward that the Helmes team asked more questions than all the previous developers tasked to devise a solution.
 Lab workers loved that we focused on the small details that really mattered to them.

 The contribution of laboratory staff can certainly not be underestimated.
 Their willingness to answer our questions and their patience in explaining various topics was crucial to the success of the project.
 Without the contribution of laboratories, the solution created would not have been as effective as it turned out to be.